-Melatonin and the Role It Plays in Getting a Good Night’s Sleep
+Melatonin and Good Sleep

 Melatonin use has gone up five-fold in the past decade—with much of those gains coming during the COVID-19 pandemic.
 Added anxiety during the lockdown phase of the pandemic, a decrease in activity levels due to being in the home more often, and increased stress over various things from employment to politics led to more sleepless nights and turning to the supplement for help.